1. ITS CREATOR WAS THE SON OF A FOOTBALLER

 Strange as it may sound, there's a Dalziel and Pascoe story set in a dystopian future where a murder is committed on the Moon.
 Don't worry, such a crazy concept never actually made it to the TV screen - it was actually a short novella which Reginald Hill wrote as a fond love letter to his beloved pair.

 Published in 1990, the novella is set in the year 2010, and is a whodunit focused around the killing of a French astronaut from the "Federated States of Europe", which requires the attentions of the long-retired Dalziel and Pascoe.
 While it doesn't get any marks for prophetic accuracy (it imagines a resurgence of Communist Russia), it certainly makes for an amusingly odd departure for our two coppers.

 4. THE TV DALZIEL IS VERY DIFFERENT

-Warren Clarke is so outstanding as the boorish, bigoted Dalziel, that it may come as a surprise to learn that he's much, MUCH more pleasant and respectable than the Dalziel of the books.
-While Clarke's Dalziel is a loudmouth who doesn't suffer fools or university graduates gladly, the original Dalziel is an out-and-out beast of a man: unstoppably rude, loutish, and prone to farting with abandon.
+The late, great Warren Clarke was so outstanding as the boorish, bigoted Dalziel, that it may come as a surprise to learn that he was much, MUCH more pleasant and respectable than the Dalziel of the books.
+While Clarke's Dalziel was a loudmouth who doesn't suffer fools or university graduates gladly, the original Dalziel of the books is an out-and-out beast of a man: unstoppably rude, loutish, and prone to farting with abandon.

 This Dalziel is often described in animal-like terms, as if he's a bear crudely disguised as a human, and his gluttony is a thing of legend.
-Clarke may be stout, but he's nowhere near as gargantuan as the book-Dalziel, who can carry a "procession of food through the marble portals of his teeth", and whose epic feasting "hardly registered on the massy column of his oesophagus".
+Clarke may have been stout, but he was nowhere near as gargantuan as the literary Dalziel, who can carry a "procession of food through the marble portals of his teeth", and whose epic feasting "hardly registered on the massy column of his oesophagus".
 Lovely.